ArthurYdalgo/laravext/README.md

 ## Documentation

 The documentation is available at [laravext.dev](https://laravext.dev).
-It's a work in progress, and I'm trying to make it as complete as possible in a way that makes it as useful and friendly like the [Laravel](https://laravel.com/) docs.
+It's a constant work in progress, and I'm trying to make it as complete as possible in a way that makes it as useful and friendly like the [Laravel](https://laravel.com/) docs.
 If you find any errors, or have any suggestions, feel free to open an issue or a PR.

 ## Installation